The temperature dial hit 107°F in my backyard in San Mateo last week, which meant only one thing for that Indian summer evening: salad for dinner.

 And for those times when you have a loaf of already-stale bread that you want to get rid of?
 Well, turns out that once you add the toasting step, even fully staled bread will refresh itself enough to make a very decent panzanella.

-Next, I turned my attention to the tomatoes and the vinaigrette.
+Next, I turned my attention to the tomatoes.
 Tossing the tomatoes directly with the bread is good enough, but I wondered whether I could coax a little more concentrated flavor out of them by salting and draining them.

 The liquid that gets pulled from the tomatoes, while not quite as flavorful as the actual tomato that's left behind, still has plenty to offer.

 I realized that with this one salting and draining step, I could kill two birds with one stone.
 By using that extracted tomato juice to bulk up my basic vinaigrette, I could make enough dressing to completely saturate and soften up that dried bread—only this time, instead of being flavored by plain old water, the bread would be absorbing fresh tomato juice.

 Whisking that tomato juice into my olive oil– and vinegar-based vinaigrette was an instant upgrade.
 The salad ended up with plenty of ambient tomato flavor, punctuated by chunks of concentrated, extra-tomato-y pieces.

 Addressing a Dressing: Making the Vinaigrette for Panzanella

 With the tomatoes and the bread tended to, the only thing remaining was to address the vinaigrette.
 Until now, I'd been keeping things nice and simple with plain olive oil and vinegar, but it could do with a bit more tinkering.